-As part of the Commissions consideration the following areas are presented for review.
+As part of the Commissions consideration the following areas are presented and discussed below.

 In each case a narrative assessment of the criteria is provided for discussion.
-The area considered has been split into four distinct areas, North Ramsey, West Ramsey, Glen Auldyn and South Ramsey, these are shown on the attached plan at Appendix 3 .
+The area considered has been split into four distinct areas, North Ramsey, West Ramsey, Glen Auldyn and South Ramsey, these are shown on the attached plan at Appendix 3.